jcrodriguez1989/chatgpt/README.md

 Add inline comments to the following R code: "for (i in 1:10) {
   print(i ** 2)
 }"
-# Loop through the values 1-10
+#Loop through nums 1-10
 for (i in 1:10) {
-  # Print the squared value of i
+  #Print the square of each num
   print(i ** 2)
 }
 ```